jasonhand/academic-kickstart/content/post/examining-all-aspects-of-reliability/index.md

 There are many ways to monitor for reliability because there are many aspects to reliability.
 It's important to examine the reliability of your service from the user's perspective.

-## What Does Reliability Mean to th Customer
+## What Does Reliability Mean to the User?

-What does reliability mean to your user?

-There are many ingredients in determining the reliability of a system, service, application, or process.
+To determine the reliability of a system, service, application, or process many look to the following eight aspects of reliability.

-The following eight aspects of reliability might be a good place to start when creating a baseline of your app, service, process, or whatever it is you are measuring for reliability.

 - Availability
 - Latency